opattison/olivermakes/about/index.md

 ## About me

 I am a designer focused on the future of the web.
-I am originally from New York City and I live in Washington, DC.
+I am originally from New York City.
+I currently live in Washington, DC.

 ## About this site